ukaea/parallel-preprocessor/Readme.md

 Although this software aims to be a framework for more CAE/CAE preprocessing operatons, currently, this software provides only multi-threading geometry imprint and collision check, via command line user interface.
 This software has demonstrated faster and more controllable geometry imprinting on large geometry assemblies (10k+ parts) that is not possible on most existing CAD tools.

+Technical backgroud will be added later

+## Disclaimer

-Note: This is not a production quality software, but a prototype to demonstrate the potential of accelereating CAE preprocessing by massive-parallel on HPC.
+This is **NOT** a production quality software, but a prototype to demonstrate the potential of accelereating CAE preprocessing by massive-parallel on HPC.
 We would like to apply more good practice in research software engineering, once resource is available.

+According to the open source [license](./LICENSE),  **there is no warranty for this free library**

 ## Platforms supported